moodle/devdocs/general/community/meetings/index.md

 Developer meetings are open to anyone interested in Moodle development.

-Our next Developer meeting is on 23 September 2024 at 11:00 UTC. ([Check this time in your location](https://www.timeanddate.com/worldclock/fixedtime.html?msg=Moodle+developer+meeting&iso=20240923T11&p1=1440&ah=1).)
+Our next Developer meeting will be in November 2024.

-Agenda and meeting link: [Developer meeting September 2024](./2024/09.md).

 If there are any topics that you would like to present or discuss, please contact [Helen](https://moodle.org/user/view.php?id=24152).